vlejd/macko_spmv/README.md

 For even more technical information see our paper (TODO coming soon).

+# Performance

+Performance depends on what GPU you are using, size of the matrix and the density of the matrix.
+Tested on NVIDIA: 2080, 3090, 4090.
+In general, you should expect following results for consumer GPUs.

+fp16 values
+- 50% matrix density: 1.5x memory reduction, 1.3-1.5x speedup over cuBLAS
+- 10% matrix density: 6.25x memory reduction, 3.5-4.5x speedup over cuBLAS
+- Faster with smaller memory footprint compared to CSR format for all densities above 10\%.

+This translates directly to End2End LLM inference improvements.

+For Llama 2-7b model in fp16 pruned with wanda in unstructured mode
+- 50% density: Memory goes from 13.59GB to 8.87GB, tokens/sec from 66.53 to 98.60
+- 10% density: Memory goes from 13.59GB to 2.67GB, tokens/sec from 66.53 to 255.01

+You can find detailed benchmarks in [our writeup](media/README.md).
+MACKO format works across all GPUs and the memory reduction is the same.
+However, the SpMV algorithm is not tuned yet, and the performance may vary across GPUS.
+A special type of optimization is needed for server GPUs (H100, V100).

 # Usage

 Call `macko_spmv.compress` to compress your sparse matrix and `macko_spmv.multiply` to perform SpMV.